redox-os/website/content/news/this-month-250630.md

 ## System Improvements

+- (system) bjorn3 implemented an option in the bootloader to enable/disable live mode to fully load the system into RAM (if the storage drivers don't work on your computer) or load from the storage device
 - (system) bjorn3 fixed a conflict with the `du` and `touch` tools between Redox coreutils and uutils
 - (system) James Matlik did a small dependency cleanup in `userutils`